 With his dense coat of brown curls, the Irish Water Spaniel cuts a striking figure in the field and on the sidewalk.
 The largest of the spaniels—and one of the oldest—the IWS is covered in liver-hued curls, except on his face and distinctive 'rat tail.'
 A mop of loose curls on his head gives him a happy-go-lucky appearance, which is matched by his merry personality.
-The Irish Water Spaniel developed in the breed's namesake country as a gun dog skilled at retrieving quarry from the water using their outstanding swimming skills.
+The Irish Water Spaniel developed in the breed's namesake country as a gun dog skilled at retrieving quarry from the water using his outstanding swimming skills.
 In the field, he sets all silliness aside and is hardworking and focused.
 A family willing and able to play and exercise with their IWS is a must—this is an energetic breed that thrives when kept busy.
-The strong-willed, sometimes skittish breed also flourishes with a confident owner with experience socializing and training dogs.
+The strong-willed, sometimes skittish Irish Water Spaniel also flourishes with a confident owner with experience socializing and training dogs.

-The Irish Water Spaniel was once also known as the Whip-Tail Spaniel, the Rat-Tail Spaniel, and the Shannon Spaniel.
+The Irish Water Spaniel (IWS) was once also known as the Whip-Tail Spaniel, the Rat-Tail Spaniel, and the Shannon Spaniel.

 Physical Description/Breed Standard

 Coat – The Irish Water Spaniel has a dense, water-repellent coat of tight curls covering most of his body, including down his legs and on his feet.
 The topknot of curls on his head is somewhat looser than the hair on the rest of his body, giving him a rakish quality.
 The fur is straight and short on his face, under his throat, and on his tail.
 The coat color is liver—from rich liver to very dark liver with a hint of purple (known as puce liver).